nebs123/AirBnB_clone/README.md

-# AirBnB console
+# AirBnB clone
+Clone that emulates the website for AirBnB.com.

+## Console
-The console for the AirBnB clone project.
-It is used to manipulate data in the file storage
+The console for the AirBnB clone backend for developers to fiddle around with.
+It is used to manipulate data in the storage engine(file and database)